JulianCataldo/paper-cms/README.md

 - Might needs frequent content updates
 - Low needs for user-land data input

-To sum up: Paper CMS is good for **editors-driven websites**, but is not a good fit for **users-driven web apps**.
+To sum up: Paper CMS is good for **editors-driven web sites**, but is not a good fit for **users-driven web apps**.

 # ℹ️  Project insights